The Bandwidth Theorem in Sparse Graphs: Proof overview and main lemmas

 \section{Proof overview and main lemmas}

 Theorem~\ref{thm:main} is a corollary of the following more general Theorem~\ref{thm:maink}, which we prove in Section~\ref{sec:proofmain}.
-We require one preliminary definition. \begin{definition}[Zero-free colouring] Let $H$ be a $(k+1)$-colourable graph on $n$ vertices and let $\cL$ be a labelling of its vertex set of bandwidth at most $\beta n$.
-A proper $(k+1)$- colouring $\sigma:V(H) \to \{0,\ldots,k\}$ of its vertex set is said to be \emph{$(z,\beta)$-zero-free} with respect to $\cL$ if any $z$ consecutive blocks contain at most one block with colour zero, where a block is defined as a set of the form $\{(t-1)4k\beta n +1, \ldots, t4k\beta n\}$ with some $t \in [1/(4k\beta)]$. \end{definition}
+We require one preliminary definition. \begin{definition}[Zero-free colouring] Let $H$ be a $(k+1)$-colourable graph on $n$ vertices and let $\cL$ be a labelling of its vertex set by integers $1, \ldots, n$ of bandwidth at most $\beta n$.
+A proper $(k+1)$-colouring $\sigma:V(H) \to \{0,\ldots,k\}$ of its vertex set is said to be \emph{$(z,\beta)$-zero-free} with respect to $\cL$ if any $z$ consecutive blocks contain at most one block with colour zero, where a block is defined as a set of the form $\{(t-1)4k\beta n +1, \ldots, t4k\beta n\}$ with some $t \in [1/(4k\beta)]$, and a block with colour zero is a block in which at least one vertex is coloured with zero. \end{definition}

 \begin{theorem} For each $\gamma>0$, $\Delta \geq 2$, and $k\geq 2$, there exist constants $\beta >0$, $z>0$, and $C>0$ such that the following holds asymptotically almost surely for $\Gamma = G(n,p)$ if $p\geq C\left(\frac{\log n}{n}\right)^{1/\Delta}$.
 Let $G$ be a spanning subgraph of $\Gamma$ with $\delta(G) \geq\left(\frac{k-1}{k}+\gamma\right)pn$ and let $H$ be a graph on $n$ vertices with $\Delta(H) \leq \Delta$ that has a labelling $\cL$ of its vertex set of bandwidth at most $\beta n$, a $(k+1)$-colouring that is $(z,\beta)$-zero-free with respect to $\cL$ and where the first $\sqrt{\beta} n$ vertices in $\cL$ are not given colour zero and the first $\beta n$ vertices in $\cL$ include $C p^{-2}$ vertices that are not contained in any triangles of $H$.
 Then $G$ contains a copy of $H$. \end{theorem}